Skip to main content

 We encourage you to keep active and help reduce our carbon footprint when commuting to campus.

-If you commute by bicycle or scooters to University, we have our Herts Mobile app where you can access information on bicycle rack sites on the campus maps and on travelling to University.
+If you commute to Herts by bicycle or scooter, use the campus maps in the Herts Mobile app to locate bicycle rack sites and to find information on travelling to University.

 Walking

-It is important that you keep active and productive throughout the day, it improves your mood and cardiovascular health!
-If you live locally, you could use a travel app which can get you to our campuses.
+Keeping active and productive throughout the day improves your mood and cardiovascular health!
+If you live locally, you can use a travel app like Google Maps to plan a walking journey to our campuses

 Park and Ride